BritishPandaChick/codeacademy-search-text/README.md

-# Codeacademy Search Text for Name
+# Codecademy Search Text for Name
-Search Text for Name project from Codeacademy JavaScript section.
-Made with HTML and JavaScript.
+Search Text for Name project from Codecademy JavaScript section.

 ## Instructions
 Clone or download zip file.
 Open index.html file in your browser.

 ## Contributing
-This repository is based on starter code from Codeacademy.
+This repository is based on starter code from Codecademy.
 Therefore I will not be accepting any pull requests.

 ## Acknowledgements
-* Codeacademy
+* Codecademy